Ophir-M/Pages/index.md

 This is an <ins>underlined</ins> text

-Fake quote
+This isn't a quote

-> This is a reliable quote
+> This is a quote

 Some basic Git commands are: